Zoro Garden Nudist Colony

-Zorro Garden Nudist Colony was an attraction at the 1935-36 Pacific International Exposition in Balboa Park in San Diego, California.
-It was located in Zoro Garden, a sunken garden originally created for the 1915-16 Panama-California Exposition.
+Zoro Garden Nudist Colony was an attraction at the 1935–36 California Pacific International Exposition in Balboa Park in San Diego, California.
+It was located in Zoro Garden, a sunken garden originally created for the 1915-16 Panama–California Exposition.
 Billed as a nudist colony, it was populated by hired performers rather than actual practicing nudists.
 The women wore only G-strings; the men wore loincloths or trunks.

 The participants lounged around in their "colony", played volleyball and other games, and performed a quasi-religious "Sacrifice to the Sun God" five times a day.
 Fair attendees could pay for admission to bleacher-type seats, or they could peek through knotholes in a wooden fence for free.
 On August 27, 1936, the colony closed, allegedly "after an argument with Exposition officials about finances."

 Contemporary newspaper accounts indicate the "colony" was composed of actual nudists, but local historian Matthew Alice has stated that the women were "wearing flesh-colored bras, G-strings, or body stockings so everything was zipped up tight."
-However, the women were indeed topless, as countless un-doctored photographs plainly show.